 The Melody Kings recorded about 40 pieces of music between 1923 and 1924 for the Montréal company His Master's Voice, as well as a 1926 recording, Andy Tipaldi & His Orchestra, for the Starr label.
 Andy Tipaldi played with the Ritz-Carlton orchestra and with Billy Munro's orchestra before disbanding the Melody Kings in 1928.
 In the stock market crash of November 1929, Andy Tipaldi lost much of the money he had made in real-estate speculation.
 He subsequently managed a club (although unsuccessfully) and worked to revive the American Federation of Musicians local 406, which he headed from 1942 until his death in Montréal, in May of 1969.

 Selected recordings available

-To find more recordings, go to Advanced Search.
-Enter in All Fields tipaldi AND select in Digital Content MP3.
+To find more recordings, go to Search Virtual Gramophone.
+Enter in All fields tipaldi AND under "Show advanced search options" select Digital content MP3.

 Source: Unpublished research notes by Robert Thérien, music researcher, Montréal